jetstream-cloud/js2docs/docs/ui/cli/troubleshooting.md

     The request you have made requires authentication.
 (HTTP 401) (Request-ID:

 For example, if you had an ampersand in your credential password, it may have gotten escaped to **\&amp\;** instead of just the ampersand character.
 The same could happen for less than or greater than signs and potentially other special characters.
 Double check the openrc to verify that that has not happened.

+### View the console log

+Sometimes you may need to look at the console log for troubleshooting purposes or even just to see if the boot completed normally.
+You can do this with

+    openstack console log show my-server-name-or-UUID